lu-1993/Diagnosability/README.md

 UNSAT

-1. critical pair possiablely :
+1. possibel critical pair :

 the length of faulty path is:  4